kacpekwasny/main-page/content/work/_index.md

 # Akamai

 Since May 2024,
-- Architecture of the overlay networking design,
+- Architecture and engineering of the datacenterl overlay networking,
 - Development and patches of opensource BGP software (gobgp and frr),
 - Observability of networking daemons, and of the state of the network,
-- The overlay network provides connectivity for the virtual machines and networking products.

 ---
 # AiSeeMo